Skip to Content

 The full recipe with measurements is in the recipe card below.

-Preheat the oven to 350°F (176°C).
-Combine orange juice, kosher salt, and freshly ground black pepper; coat the steak.
+Step 1: Preheat the oven to 350°F (176°C).
+Combine orange juice, kosher salt, and freshly ground black pepper in a small bowl.
+Then, coat the bison filet with the mixture.

-Warm a cast-iron skillet over high heat for 5 minutes, then add oil.
+Step 2: Warm a cast iron skillet over medium-high heat for 5 minutes, then add oil.
 Place the steak in the pan to sear for 2 minutes per side.

-Add the butter to the pan and transfer the skillet to the oven; cook for 6-8 minutes (depending on thickness of the cut).
-Let the meat to rest for 10 minutes before cutting.
+Step 3: Add a pat of butter to the pan and transfer the skillet to the oven.
+Cook for 6-8 minutes (depending on the thickness of the steaks).
+Let the meat rest for 10 minutes for the best results.

 1. Prepare the grill and preheat it to 400°F (204°C).

-2. Combine orange juice, salt, and pepper; coat the fillets.
+2. Combine orange juice, salt, and pepper in a small bowl.
+Then, coat the bison fillets.

-3. Add the bison to the grill and cook for 3-4 minutes per side.
+3. Add the bison to the hot grill and cook for 3-4 minutes per side.

 4. Transfer the filet to a cutting board and allow them to rest for 5-10 minutes before cutting.

-• For juicier steaks, consider aging the bison days before preparing it by salting the fillets on both sides and letting it rest in the fridge; this process helps the proteins loosen up.
+• For juicy steak, consider aging the bison meat days before preparing it by salting the fillets on both sides and letting it rest in the fridge to help the proteins loosen up.

-• Let the steaks come to room temperature for 20-30 minutes before searing; this allows for better browning and more even cooking.
+• Let the steaks come to room temperature for 20-30 minutes before searing for better browning and more even cooking.

-• Because bison is lean and lacks fat marbling, sear the steak in the skillet to lock the moisture in; when searing, carefully place the steak on the side nearest to use and lower it slowly to prevent hot oil from splashing.
+• Because bison is lean meat and lacks fat marbling, sear the steaks in a hot skillet to lock the moisture in.
+Carefully place the steak on the side nearest you and lower it slowly to prevent hot oil from splashing you.

-• Use a food thermometer to check the internal temperature of the steak.
+• Use a meat thermometer to check the internal temperature of the steak.
 Overcooked bison becomes tough – no one wants that!

 If you love this recipe, try one of these tasty dinner favorites!